 Vitamin D is found in fatty fish like salmon and tuna.
 Beef liver, cheese, and eggs are also rich in vitamin D. You can find fortified foods as well.
 If you eat a lot of these kinds of foods, you may not need supplements.
 But if you’re not into meat, seafood, and dairy, you will likely need a “helper.”

-It’s recommended to take at least 600 IU (International Units)/day of vitamin D. The Vitamin D Council recommends 5,000 IU/day for most adults.
+The recommended RDA is 600 IU (International Units)/day of vitamin D. However, we know that amount is barely sufficient for bone health.
+Most supplements offer a therapeutic dosage of 5,000 IU/day for adults.
 Talk to your doctor about how much is right for you.

 There is such a thing as vitamin D toxicity, which can cause calcium to build up in the blood.
 This can cause nausea, vomiting, weakness and kidney problems.

-Fortunately, you don’t usually have to worry about vitamin D toxicity unless you’re taking something like 60,000 IU/day, which is definitely not recommended for the average person.
+Fortunately, you don’t usually have to worry about vitamin D toxicity unless you’re taking something like 60,000 IU/day, which is definitely not recommended.

 Your body does synthesize vitamin D from sunlight, but it’s not enough.
 Plus, people in cold climates can’t get enough year-round, and there are still concerns about sun damage and skin cancer.